breandan/kotlingrad/README.md

 val p6 = (X + Z + 0)(Y to 1.0) // Does not compile
 ```

-This feature is implemented by generating a type-level [Hasse diagram](https://en.wikipedia.org/wiki/Hasse_diagram) over a set of predefined variable names, with skip-connections for variadic combination and application.
-Further details may be gleaned from [the implementation](core/src/commonMain/gen/ai/hypergraph/kotlingrad/typelevel/arity/Variables.kt) and [usage example](samples/src/main/kotlin/ai/hypergraph/kotlingrad/samples/VariableCapture.kt).
+This feature is made possible by encoding a type-level [Hasse diagram](https://en.wikipedia.org/wiki/Hasse_diagram) over a small set of predefined variable names, with skip-connections for variadic combination and partial application.
+Curious readers may glean further details by referring to [the implementation](core/src/commonMain/gen/ai/hypergraph/kotlingrad/typelevel/arity/Variables.kt) and [usage example](samples/src/main/kotlin/ai/hypergraph/kotlingrad/samples/VariableCapture.kt).

 ### Example